-She has been a visiting fellow at the London School of Economics, Department of Law, and was previously the director of the Arts and Society Programme at the Institute of Ideas.
+She has been a visiting fellow at the London School of Economics, Department of Law.
 Her first degree is in art history, her PhD in sociology.
 She divides her time between London and Edinburgh.

 Contact her via